 Original photography for the Earthling album cover (1997), Union Jack coat designed by Alexander McQueen in collaboration with David Bowie, Photograph by Frank W Ockenfels 3 © Frank W Ockenfels 3.
 Album cover shoot for Aladdin Sane (1973), design by Brian Duffy and Celia Philo, make up by Pierre La Roche © Duffy Archive

 A new blockbuster exhibition is taking place at the Victoria and Albert Museum: David Bowie is.
-Focusing on one of the most iconic figures of our time, the show is the first international retrospective of David Bowie’s extraordinary career.
+Focusing on one of the most iconic figures of our time, the show is the first international retrospective of ’s extraordinary career.

 Through this show the V&A explores Bowie’s music and radical individualism, and how it has both influenced and been influenced by wider movements in art, design and contemporary culture.
 It peers into Bowie’s early years and how he was inspired by innovations in art, theatre, music, technology and youth culture in Britain, before examining his creative processes throughout the years – from song writing and recording to designing costumes and album artwork.

 More than 300 objects are presented, varying from posters and hand-written lyrics to original costumes, photography, and music videos.
 David Bowie is chronicles his pioneering approach to creating albums and touring shows around fictionalised stage personas and narratives, and celebrates him as an ground-breaking performer both on stage and in film.

 The exhibition takes the viewer even further into Bowie’s world through a truly immersive audio experience, with audio guides automatically playing different soundtracks according to the screens or exhibits the visitors approach.